• HOME

 Create a budget (an important aspect when planning a wedding on your own)

 Speak to your partner and go over what you are comfortable spending.
-Set a budget.
+Set a wedding budget.
 Having a Pinterest board where you have pooled your ideas and wedding goals is a good starting point to give you an idea of how you’d like your wedding to look.

 Also, it will help that you already canvassed and spoken to a few vendors around your area about starting costs of wedding services.